Kermejegan Rural District

-Kermejegan Rural District (دهستان کرمجگان) is in the Central District (Note: Formerly Nofel Loshato District, renamed Kahak District, and again renamed the Central District of Kahak County) of Kahak County, Qom province, Iran.
+Kermejegan Rural District (دهستان کرمجگان) is in the Central District (Note: Formerly Nofel Loshato District and then Kahak District) of Kahak County, Qom province, Iran.
 Its capital is the village of Kermejegan, whose population at the time of the 2016 National Census was 3,082 in 1,001 households.

 History

-After the 2016 census, Nofel Loshato District (Note: Renamed Kahak District and again renamed the Central District of Kahak County) was separated from Qom County in the establishment of Kahak County, and Kermejegan Rural District was created in the Central District.
+In 2021, Kahak District (Note: Formerly Nofel Loshato District, renamed the Central District of Kahak County) was separated from Qom County in the establishment of Kahak County and renamed the Central District.
+Kermejegan Rural District was created in the same district.